dongheenam/dongheenam.info/content/posts/2021/desmos.md

       {id: 'vertex', label: `a = ${slider.numericValue}`}
     ]);
   });
-  // returns the coordinates of the minimum based on a function minLoc(a) {
+  // return the coordinates of the minimum based on a function minLoc(a) {
     if (a < 0) {
       return `(0, ${3*a})`;